ART

 AKEL headquarters in Nicosia, Cyprus

 At the legislative elections on 27 May 2001, the party won 34.7% of the popular vote and 20 out of 56 seats.
-After this election, AKEL's General Secretary, Dimitris Christofias, was elected as President of the House of Representatives and until 2006, for first time in the History of Republic of Cyprus.
-He was supported by AKEL, Movement for Social Democracy (EDEK), and the Democratic Party (DIKO).
+After this election, AKEL's General Secretary, Dimitris Christofias, was elected as President of the House of Representatives, serving in that post until 2006.
+His election was supported by AKEL, Movement for Social Democracy (EDEK), and the Democratic Party (DIKO).

 AKEL is a member of the European United Left - Nordic Green Left political group in the European Parliament, and it is considered to be moderately eurosceptic.
-Cyprus joined the EU in 2004, and in the 2004 European parliament election, AKEL elected 2 members (Adamos Adamou and Kyriacos Triantaphyllides.)
+Cyprus joined the EU in 2004, and in the 2004 European parliament election, AKEL elected two members (Adamos Adamou and Kyriacos Triantaphyllides).

-In the second round presidential election held on 24 February 2008 Dimitris Christofias, General Secretary of AKEL, was elected President of the Republic of Cyprus.
-Christofias won 53.36% of the vote against his right-wing opponent Ioannis Kasoulidis' 46.64%.[9]
+In the second round presidential election held on 24 February 2008, Dimitris Christofias, General Secretary of AKEL, was elected President of Cyprus.
+Christofias won 53.36% of the vote against his right-wing opponent Ioannis Kasoulidis' 46.64%.[16]

 On 21 January 2009, Andros Kyprianou was elected general secretary of the party with 54.3% in the central committee election.

-In the 2009 election to the European Parliament, AKEL managed to gain 34.9% of the votes, and again elected 2 out of Cyprus' 6 members (Kyriacos Triantaphyllides and Takis Hadjigeorgiou.)
+In the 2009 election to the European Parliament, AKEL received 34.9% of the votes, and again elected two out of Cyprus' six members (Kyriacos Triantaphyllides and Takis Hadjigeorgiou).
 In the 2014 election, they held their two seats with a reduced 27% of the vote.

-In the 22 May 2011 Cypriot legislative election KEL gained 32.67% of the votes, and elected 19 out of the 56 members of parliament.
+In the 22 May 2011 legislative election AKEL received 32.67% of the votes, and elected 19 out of the 56 members of parliament.[17]

 Youth